Ant Cookies That Stand up!

 With the black flood icing, flood the feet.
 Let this dry overnight but you have to make the eyes first.

 Then, add a black dot with your black outline icing and let them dry over night.
 When they dry, they will pop right off the wax paper.
-Lila Loa did a great tutorial on eyeballs and you should check it out.
+Here is a free template and candy eye tutorial for you.
+I think you should make lots and lots of eyes because you can use them on almost anything.

 Here is the handy dandy ant stander upper maker.
 (I bet my high school English teacher, Mrs. Elliott, just had a cow from that sentence!! hehehe) Anyway, to make the ants stand up you will need a surface that is semi-solid.
 Each iced cookie may not be the same width so a folded towel on a bakers rack will help you make the necessary adjustments.
 I will show you.